SMR 221 Foundations of Sport Management and Recreation (WI) (3)

 The purpose of this course is to facilitate field experience learning opportunities within the eSports industry so that students can gain valuable and practical experiences under the supervision of a professional practitioner.
 This symbiotic relationship enhances the student’s marketability in the field of eSports.
 Furthermore, this course is designed to provide eSports students with an opportunity to gain experience as creative decision-makers and to better prepare them to enter the eSports industry.
 This practicum shall consist of no less than 100 clock hours.

-SMR 486 Sport Management and Recreation Promotion and Event Planning (3)
+SMR 486 Event Planning in Sport Management and Recreation (3)

-The purpose of this course is to introduce students to the fundamental concepts associated with promotion and event management within the Sport Management and Recreational Leadership field.
+The purpose of this course is to introduce students to the fundamental concepts associated with event management within the Sport Management and Recreational Leadership field.
+Students enrolled in the Faster Master's program may take the graduate level equivalent in lieu of this course to count toward undergraduate degree completion.

 SMR 490 Sport Management and Recreation Administration (WI) (3)